wcko87/rabiribi-map-editing/editorguide.md

 These numbers belong to Object layers.
 There are [five object layers](https://user-images.githubusercontent.com/27341392/30008490-cf24761e-9152-11e7-94d2-955ab89621a7.png).

+### events
-* `events`: Event Triggers.
+- Event Triggers.
 Most of the things that "happen" in game come from event tiles.

 Events include, but is not limited to:
 * Cutscene Start Triggers
 * Boss Triggers
 * Music Triggers
 * Enemies, and other entities like springs, computers etc.
 * Easter Eggs
 * Save points, heal points, warp stones
 * Bomb blocks, Hammer blocks, ribbon blocks
 * Map transitions
 * Environmental lighting effects
 * etc etc etc...

+### items
-* `items`: Item ids.
+- Item ids.
 Only items exist in this layer.

+### roombg
-* `roombg`: The background for each room
+- The background for each room.

+### roomcolor
-* `roomcolor`: The color of the minimap tile for the room
+- The color of the minimap tile for the room.

+### roomtype
-* `roomtype`: Determines if the room is a single room, or a vertical/horizontal/large room, for camera scrolling.
+- Determines if the room is a single room, or a vertical/horizontal/large room, for camera scrolling.

 More detailed information on these layers can be found in the [Detailed Documentation](https://github.com/wcko87/rabiribi-map-editing/tree/master/docs).